Lufteluke/pi-tin/hardware_build.md

 ### for Altoids tin version

 - drill with 1/16in (1.5mm), 1/8in (3mm), and 3/16in (5mm) drill bits
-- needle files, or Dremel with small abrasive burr bits
+- needle files, or rotary tool with small abrasive grinding bits
 - small flush wire cutters
 - wood block that fits inside open Altoids tin, to support it during drilling
 - isopropyl alcohol, 91%